-My research focus on major questions within the field of Conservation Biology: (1) the factors that influence population establishment and extinction, from natural processes to conservation reintroductions, (2) population expansion, including the movement and range prediction of invasive species, (3) the impact of climate change on populations and ecosystems, and most recently (4) how to transition to a sustainable food production system based on insect protein.
-This work has included large-scale introductions and small-scale experiments, genetic analyses, predictive modelling and theory development.
+My research focus on major questions within the field of Conservation Biology: (1) the factors that influence population establishment and extinction, from natural processes to conservation reintroductions, (2) population expansion, including the movement and range prediction of invasive species, (3) the impact of climate change on populations and ecosystems, and (4) how to transition to a sustainable food production system based on insect protein.
+My work include large-scale introductions, small-scale experiments, genetic analyses, predictive modelling and theory development.
 Its stakeholder focus has been broad and ranged from academic development, to local community work, government policy and industry standards.
+I am also a member of SLU:s Future Lab where we in trans-disciplinary collaborations focus on sustainable Futures.

 I supervise master projects within ecology in a wide spectrum of areas and in different taxa.